First Lady Michelle Obama shares tips on parenting with moms and other audience members in a WebMD Town Hall meeting in Miami, Florida.

 - Rheumatoid arthritis

-Inflammatory conditions are often the most serious myositis causes, requiring prolonged treatment.
+Inflammatory conditions are often the most serious myositis causes, requiring long-term treatment.

-Myositis caused by infection.
+Infection.
 Viral infections are the most common infections causing myositis.
 Rarely, bacteria, fungi, or other organisms can cause myositis as well.
 Viruses or bacteria may invade muscle tissue directly, or release substances that damage muscle fibers.
-Common cold and flu viruses, as well as human immunodeficiency virus (HIV), can cause myositis.
+Common cold and flu viruses, as well as HIV, are just a few of the viruses that can cause myositis.

-Drugs causing myositis.
+Drugs.
 Many different medications and drugs can cause temporary muscle damage.
 Because inflammation in the muscles is often not identified, the muscle problem may be called myopathy rather than myositis.
-Drugs causing myositis and/or myopathy include:
+Drugs causing myositis or myopathy include:

 - Colchicine